sebastiangoetz/RuMROS/maze-world-generator/README.md

 * Generate the maze with rooms
 * Carve the maze paths
-* Find and draw the shortest path solution
+* Find and draw the shortest path solution with treasure chests marked
 * Export the maze as a Gazebo `.world` file named `maze_world.world`
 * Save visualization images (`maze_step1_rooms_only.png`, `maze_step2_after_carving.png`, `maze_step3_solution.png`)